Wondering what your blood oxygen saturation level is—and how you can measure it? Let's go through a series of basic Q&As about this vital sign.

 Why do doctors use it?

 Pulse oximetry is a method doctors use for rapid assessment and monitoring of a patient’s respiratory function.
-It is also used to determine which patients might be suffering from hypoxia and should take additional tests.
+It is also used to determine which patients might be suffering from hypoxia (a condition meaning the blood oxygen level is too low) and should take additional tests.

 "Everybody can benefit from tracking their SpO2 themselves"

 Until recently doctors were the only ones to use pulse oximeters, generally in a clinical setting.
-But as these tools are now more common (understand “smaller and cheaper”) self-tracking your SpO2 has become a reality.
+But as these tools are now more common, self-tracking your SpO2 has become a reality.

 In fact, everybody can benefit from tracking their SpO2 themselves.
-Being a healthy young man or woman doesn’t mean that you won’t benefit from a preventive tracking of respiratory problems—checking your blood oxygenation can provide you with an early warning sign (plus you’ll have a history of measurements to show your doctor, which they are likely to welcome).
+Being healthy doesn’t mean that you won’t benefit from a preventive tracking of respiratory problems—checking your blood oxygenation can provide you with an early warning sign (plus you’ll have a history of measurements to show your doctor, which they are likely to welcome).

 When should I measure my SpO2?

-You can measure your blood oxygen level at rest, during, or after physical activities.
+You can measure your blood oxygen level at rest.

-Hopefully this list of SpO2-related frequently asked questions quenched your thirst for knowledge about your Blood Oxygen Level!
+Hopefully this list of SpO2-related frequently asked questions has quenched your thirst for knowledge about your blood oxygen level.
+But if you have concerns about your own SpO2, it is always a good idea to consult with a health professional.